Staff

 David served on the board of Hawk Ridge Nature Reserve in the early years and then returned on the board in 2010 for 10 years with Hawk Ridge Bird Observatory.
 David works full-time as a radiologist for Essentia Health in Duluth.
 In his time off, he spends long days at Hawk Ridge in the fall helping to lead the Hawk Ridge Passerine Banding Project, as well as one of the assistant Raptor Banders.
 In conjunction with Margie Menzies, he helps direct the summer MAPS breeding bird banding study.

 Hi, I’m Marie!
-I’ve been obsessed with birds since I was 13 years old, when I was inspired to pick up the Golden Guide that was hanging around my parents’ house and was promptly shocked at how many species there are (“I have to see all of them!”).
-Since then, I’ve had the honor of studying birds at Cornell University; traveling to Costa Rica, China, and Australia to record avian vocalizations; and helping with ornithological research projects across the country (such as being last year’s trainee at Hawk Ridge and surveying marsh sparrows, Red Knots, and wading bird colonies in Georgia the first half of this year).
+I’ve been obsessed with birds since I was 13 years old, when I was inspired to pick up the Golden Guide that was hanging around my parents’ house and then was shocked at how many species there are (“I have to see all of them!”).
+Since then, I’ve had the honor of studying birds at Cornell University; traveling to Costa Rica, China, and Australia to record avian vocalizations; and helping with ornithological research projects across the country (such as counting here at Hawk Ridge, surveying coastal species in Georgia, and doing behavioral studies on Brown-headed Nuthatches in Florida).
+I also enjoy guiding clients to see the incredible avian diversity found in Minnesota.
 I worked for a year at the Cornell Lab of Ornithology for their Merlin Bird ID project, and since high school I’ve helped curate data as a local Northeast Florida reviewer for eBird.
-I also enjoy playing the harp, painting, and inventing recipes.
+During “non-bird-time” I love playing the harp, painting, and inventing recipes.

 Lydia Ihde, Naturalist

-Lydia grew up in Decorah, Iowa, watching birds soar over cornfields and bluffs.
+Lydia grew up in Decorah, Iowa, watching birds soar over cornfields, bluffs, and of course watching the Decorah bald eagles.
 She moved up to Duluth to attend the University of Minnesota Duluth majoring in Environmental and Outdoor Education.
-She spends her time learning about the north woods and those who call this place home, falling in love with all that surrounds her.
-She spends her free time camping, kayaking, hiking, and sharing her love for the outdoors with everyone around her.
-Her favorite bird is the turkey vulture because of their overlooked uniqueness.
-Lydia is very excited to spend the fall migration at Hawk Ridge!
+This is Lydia’s second year working as a naturalist with Hawk Ridge Bird Observatory.
+Her favorite part of the job is teaching school groups and getting them excited about the research that is happening at Hawk Ridge.
+She spends her free time camping, hiking, baking, and sharing her love for the outdoors with everyone around her.
+Lydia is very excited for this season at Hawk Ridge!

 Peter Mundale, Naturalist

 Peter is from Blaine, Minnesota and has been fascinated by the outdoors his whole life.
-His obsession for birds began at 8 years old reading Peterson Field guides, and traveling to Hawk Ridge with his family to observe the migration!
-Over twelve years later and still obsessed with birds, Peter is returning for his third season at Hawk Ridge!
-He is currently studying Biology: Ecology at the University of Minnesota Duluth!
-He is also the Vice President of the UMD Bird Club, and a saxophonist in the UMD Marching Band & UMD Pep Band!
-At UMD, Peter is currently studying two subspecies of Horned Larks as apart of the Undergraduate Research Program as these birds migrate through Park Point in Duluth.
-This study focuses on the differences in the immune system of two geographically separated subspecies (prairie & tundra larks).
-He has also been a Research Assistant in a study involving Common Redpolls for the past two winters.
+His obsession for birds began at 8 years old reading Peterson Field guides, and only grew after traveling to Hawk Ridge for the first time in 2010 to observe the migration!
+Over fifteen years later and still obsessed with birds, Peter is returning for his fourth season at Hawk Ridge!
+He is currently studying Ecology at UMD, and is the President of the UMD Bird Club.
+Other field work Peter has done includes doing National Forest Bird Point Counts, Tracking Boreal Chickadees with Telemetry, MAPS Banding, working on a Common Redpoll study, and leading his own research project with Horned Larks.
 Peter loves hawk watching!
 Whether it’s at Hawk Ridge, West Skyline, or Bagley Hill behind campus the magic of migration is a spectacle that he loves to watch and share with others!
-When he’s not directly birding (which is rare), Peter enjoys Hiking, Camping, Snowshoeing, Canoeing, Climbing, and especially Photography!
+When he’s not birding (which is rare), Peter enjoys Hiking, Camping, Snowshoeing, Photography, Mothing, and looking for Dragonflies!

 Jamie Tigges, Naturalist